ESJiang/SnakeGame123/README.md

 pip install -r requirements.txt
 ```

 -   Feature: OOP in Python -> Create 3 classes, including Fruit, Snake, and SnakeGame.
-The key function is draw() in class SnakeGame.
+The key function is draw() in SnakeGame class.